pippinbarr/cart253-2019/modules/core-conditionals/core-conditionals.md

 ## Let's get variable...

-- So far we've mostly looked at conditions involve hardcoded numbers
+- So far we've mostly looked at conditions involving hardcoded numbers
 - But the true value of `if` statements is in checking the values of _variables_

 ---